Japan men's national under-19 floorball team

 The Japan Men's Under-19 National Floorball Team is the men's under-19 national floorball team of Japan, and a member of the International Floorball Federation.
 The team is composed of the best Japanese floorball players under the age of 19.
-The Japan under-19 men's team is currently ranked 15th in the world at floorball, and played in the B-Division at the most recent U-19 World Floorball Championships.
+As of Match 2025, the Japan under-19 men's team is currently ranked 27th in the world at floorball.
+The last time it played in the B-Division at the 2019 U-19 World Floorball Championships.
+Since 2021, the division system has been abandoned, and the team has never qualified to the tournament anymore.

-The team is currently prepping for the 2021 U-19 World Floorball Championships, which will be in Brno, Czech Republic.